 Miller’s paintings are clearly very internalized in subject matter.
 They speak in metaphor with animals acting as symbols for greater narratives and emotions.
 She reaches into the realm of magical realism and mythology to express the progression of her own life and the increasing complexity of life as it moves forward.
 Her work, as a reflection of herself as an individual, reflects on the complexities and mysteries of the human existence: “My painting roots are in the abstract expressionist movement and many of the same concerns have remained important to me over the years…I believe in the power of paint, not only to create a convincing illusion, but to prompt a visceral emotional response in the viewer.”

-Come see Broken Wing in all its bone-chilling glory at Telling Secrets and pick up a scavenger hunt – we’ll be picking our October winners today.
-Happy Halloween!
+Come see Broken Wing in all its bone-chilling glory at Telling Secrets.

 About the Author: Carolanne Bonanno is NMWA’s communications and publishing intern.